-A SECURITY SYSTEM DOES NOT ELIMINATE THE NEED FOR SAFE GUN

-SECURITY SYSTEM DOES NOT ELIMINATE THE NEED FOR SAFE GUN

-SECURITY BUTTON

-HANDLING AND STORAGE, INCLUDING KEEPING THIS AND EVERY GUN UNLOADED AND LOCKED IN A

-SECURE PLACE WHEN NOT IN USE.READ AND FOLLOW THESE AND OTHER SAFETY RULES IN THIS

-INSTRUCTION BOOK.
-FAILURE TO READ, UNDERSTAND AND OBEY THESE RULES CAN RESULT IN SERIOUS

-PERSONAL INJURY OR DEATH.
-SEE THE TEN COMMANDMENTS OF FIREARM SAFETY ON PAGE 2.
+SECURITY BUTTON A SECURITY SYSTEM DOES NOT ELIMINATE THE NEED FOR SAFE GUN HANDLING AND STORAGE, INCLUDING KEEPING THIS AND EVERY GUN UNLOADED AND LOCKED IN A SECURE PLACE WHEN NOT IN USE HEAD.
+AND FOLLOW THESE AND OTHER SAFETY HULES IN THIS INSTRUCTION BOOK, FAILURE TO READ, UNDERSTAND AND OBEY THESE RULES CAN RESULT IN SERIOUS PERSONAL BUJURY OR DEATH, SEE THE TEN COMMANDMENTS OF FIREARM SAFETY ON PAGE 2.

-The firearm you have purchased is equipped with either an integrated security system or with an separate locking device.
+The firearm you have purchased is equipped with either an integrated security system or with a separate locking device.